Last modified June 26, 2026

 • AGE: How long ago was the cluster created.

-• CONDITION: Latest condition reported for the cluster.
+• PHASE: Current lifecycle phase of the cluster.
 Either of:

-• CREATING: The cluster is currently being created.
+• Pending: The cluster is not yet being provisioned.

-• UPDATING: The cluster is currently being updated, e. g. during an upgrade.
+• Provisioning: The cluster is currently being created or updated.

-• SERVICE PRIORITY: Service priority of the cluster.
+• SERVICE PRIORITY: Service priority level of the cluster.

 • ORGANIZATION: Organization owning the cluster.